← Back to San Antonio Suburb Guide

 This corridor connects naturally to the Bandera Road area and gives families more options when they’re willing to consider a slightly different commute route than the standard 1604 or Potranco approach.

-The Highway 90 west corridor heading toward Von Ormy and Castroville offers the most accessible price points of the far west area and some of the shortest Lackland commutes — time to the gate will vary greatly, depending on the time that you travel.
+The Highway 90 west corridor heading toward Von Ormy and Castroville offers the most accessible price points of the far west area and somewhat reasonable Lackland commutes.
+Time to the gate will vary greatly, depending on the time that you travel.
 This is the corridor that comes up most often for junior enlisted Lackland families and first-time buyers who want newer construction at the most accessible price points.

 The trade-off: some of this area falls within Southwest ISD rather than Northside ISD, so school district verification by specific address matters more here than in the corridors further north.
-The further west you go toward Castroville and Medina County, the more the character shifts toward semi-rural — which for the right buyer is exactly the point.
+The further west you go toward Castroville and Medina County, the more the character shifts toward semi-rural.

 Who Lives in Far West San Antonio